dyanarose/gw2Api.js/README.md

 <script src="path/to/q.js"></script>
 <script src="path/to/gw2Api.js"</script>
 ```
-A playground available at http://dyanarose.github.io/gw2Api.js.
+A playground is available at http://dyanarose.github.io/gw2Api.js.
 Here you can select endpoints and set parameters to see the end code and use it to call the Guild Wars 2 API.

 The [wiki](https://github.com/dyanarose/gw2Api.js/wiki) is growing with documentation.